quicwg/multipath/draft-ietf-quic-multipath.md

 based on timers and on sequence numbers.
 When packets are sent over multiple paths, loss detection must be adapted to allow for different RTTs on different paths.
-When sending to zero-length CID receivers, packets sent on different paths may not be received in order.
+When sending to zero-length CID receivers, packets sent on different paths may be received out of order.
 Therefore senders cannot directly use the packet sequence numbers to compute the Packet Thresholds defined in {{Section 6.1.1 of QUIC-RECOVERY}}.
 Relying only on Time Thresholds produces correct results, but is somewhat